DrTimothyAldenDavis/SuiteSparse/CAMD/README.txt

     can_24.mat			input file for CAMD demo

     ---------------------------------------------------------------------------
-    Lib directory:  libcamd.a and libcamd.so library placed here
+    build directory:  libcamd.a and libcamd.so library placed here
     ---------------------------------------------------------------------------

-    Makefile			Makefile for both shared and static libraries old/                        old version of Makefiles
+    .gitignore                  only file in the original distribution